Trackunit/developer-hub/api-docs/data-model.md

 ### AcTotalRelativeLoadPercentage

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Total power load (taking both Actual (W) and Apparent (VA) consumption into consideration) as a percentage of the rated output capability.
 Maximum of `AcTotalRelativeApparentPowerLoadPercentage` and `AcTotalRelativeActivePowerLoadPercentage`, which might not be available when this parameter is available.
 E.g. a generator is rated to a max continuous power delivery of 100kW/120kVA and the actual load is 40kW/45VA then this percentage is 40.
 Unit of measurement: _percent_.

 ### AcAveragePhaseToNeutralRmsVoltage

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Average of the 3 phase-to-neutral voltages.
 This is an average of actual values and not an average over time.
 Unit of measurement: _volt_.

 ### AcAveragePhaseToPhaseRmsVoltage

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Average of the 3 phase-to-phase voltages.
 This is an average of actual values and not an average over time.
 Unit of measurement: _volt_.

 ### AcAverageRmsCurrent

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Average of the 3 individual phase (L1, L2, and L3) currents.
 This is an average of actual values and not an average over time.
 Unit of measurement: _ampere_.

 ### Accelerometer_X_Axis

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Acceleration (or g-force) measured on the x-axis of an accelerometer (typically placed inside a telematics device).
 Notice: The direction/axis relates to the accelerometer and not the machine, that is, the x-axis of the machine could be something different.